August 18th 2020

-Wind back the clock a few years and the difference between an expensive foundation and those found on the high-street was staggering.
+Wind back the clock a few years and the difference between an expensive foundation and high street or drugstore foundation was staggering.
 Cakey, oily and just plain useless, the cheaper versions didn’t begin to scratch the surface on the possibilities of those such as Chanel, Dolce and Gabbana or Lancôme.

 So, whether you’re looking for some serious coverage, a radiant dewy complexion, or a way to help fight that midday shine, there’s a low-cost option for all.
-Here’s our edit of the six best bargain brands that pack a serious bang for their buck.
+Here’s our edit of the best cheap foundations from bargain brands that pack a serious bang for their buck.

 When talking about value for money, this Max Factor 3 in 1 beauty has to come up top trumps.
 Overtaking all the others in terms of technicality and superior performance, this foundation works by priming the skin with a flexi-hold technology that creates a strong, yet lightweight film on top of the skin.
 Next, micro-correctors within the formula operate like little mechanics to defend against external influences such as sweat and sebum, while the added presence of SPF20 delivers a perfectly protective, matte finish.
 The result?
 A marvellous multi-purpose product that acts as a primer, concealer and a foundation.
 Oh and did I mention it smells divine?